WGBH-MLA/AAPB2/app/views/primary_source_sets/latinas-resilience.md

 ## Subjects

-- Learn about the impact of Mariachi 2000 on the Mariachi music genre.
+- The impact of Mariachi 2000 on the Mariachi music genre.
-- Analyze the diverse contributions of Latinas to national movements and organizations led by Latina activists.
+- The diverse contributions of Latinas to national movements and organizations led by Latina activists.
-- Evaluate the outcomes of the binational organization Frente Indígena de Organizaciones Binacionales, led for the first time by Indigenous Latinas.
+- The outcomes of the binational organization Frente Indígena de Organizaciones Binacionales, led for the first time by Indigenous Latinas.
-- Examine Latinas’ economic contributions and their efforts to increase financial literacy and expand opportunities for other Latinas.
+- Latinas’ economic contributions and their efforts to increase financial literacy and expand opportunities for other Latinas.

 ## Introduction